First successful test of blockchain for international distribution of aid funding

 The first in a series of tests looking to bring greater efficiency and transparency into humanitarian funding has taken place with positive results.

 The test into blockchain technology enabled Dorcas to transfer funds from its international office in the Netherlands to its Albania country office.
-Using the Disberse blockchain platform, the cross-border transaction was almost instant and enabled Dorcas to trace the funds through an immutable record of the transaction.
+Using the Disberse blockchain platform, the cross-border transaction of e-money was almost instant and enabled Dorcas to trace the funds through an immutable record of the transaction.

 This ‘proof of concept’ was the first in a series of tests that is planned ahead of a formal partnership between Start Network and Disberse, a fund distribution platform for global aid, built on blockchain technology.
 The partnership aims to harness the potential of blockchain - the same revolutionary digital technology that underlies Bitcoin - for humanitarian financing.